dgelessus/NAGUS/docs/uru/vault.rst

 Player Info List
 ^^^^^^^^^^^^^^^^

+Collection of :ref:`vault_node_player_info` nodes.
+Stores no data of its own.

 * ``CreateAgeName``, ``CreateAgeUuid``: Normally left unset.
   Not supported by MOSS for this node type.
 * ``NodeType`` = 30
 * ``Int32_1`` = **FolderType:** The player info list's meaning/purpose.
   See :ref:`vault_folder_list_types` for details.

-A Player Info List's children should all be Player Info nodes.
+A Player Info List's children should all be :ref:`vault_node_player_info` nodes.

 .. _vault_node_age_info:

 Age Info
 ^^^^^^^^

+A reference to an age instance.
+Stores key information identifying the instance and the corresponding :ref:`vault_node_age` node that stores further data related to the instance.

 * ``CreateAgeName``, ``CreateAgeUuid``: Normally left unset.
   Not supported by MOSS for this node type.